Search for

 Like all other creatures, we evolved to communicate primarily through bodily expressions because they are embodied, non-confusing and easily understandable.
 Moreover, everything we observe, experience, sense through different sensory organs, store in memory and eventually respond to is basically nonverbal.

-Nonverbal communication is coupled with expression of emotions, feelings, motives, intentions, orientations and aspirations.
-It was only nonverbal mode of communication through which our remote ancestors used to exchange information and knowledge among themselves.
+Body language is outward manifestation of emotions, feelings, motives, intentions, orientations and aspirations.
+It was only nonverbal mode of communication or body language through which our remote ancestors used to exchange information and knowledge among themselves.
+It still happens today, between a mother and a child.
+Haven't you observed it?

-Nonverbal mode of exchange is so profound, irreplaceable and inseparable from vast world of creatures that even two members of two entirely different species can communicate between each other unmistakably.
+Nonverbal mode of exchange or body language is so profound, irreplaceable and inseparable from vast world of creatures that even two members of two entirely different species can communicate between each other easily.
 Except modern humans, rest of the creature world successfully survives through communicating nonverbally.
 Isn’t that amazing?

 Let’s take a look at our closest evolutionary cousins.
 Male gorillas don’t (need to) write letters to their potential mates to win their hearts and chimps don’t (need to) speak over hours among themselves to create strong social bonds and bonobos don't need to sing the songs of eternal peace and brotherhood.